Category: Nutritional Supplement Guides

 Risk Description

-Photosensitivity Increased sensitivity to sunlight, risk of sunburn.
+Photosensitivity Increased sensitivity to sunlight, potentially worsening psoriasis symptoms.

 Conclusion